hkwi/vivhelper/README.md

 - KROKIEMBED : Define this to use `data:` instead of `https://${KUROKIHOST}` img.src URL.

 One more hint, if `KROKIHOST` use self-signed certificate, then use both `NODE_EXTRA_CA_CERTS=cert.crt KROKIEMBED=1`.

+## Troubleshooting

+If you get `Error: Cannot find module 'vivhelper'`, then please set `NODE_PATH` so that nodejs can discover the module.